designstem/projects/algorithms/index.md

 “Entangle” is a 3D printed wall tilling system, taking inspiration from mathematical tiling principles and quantum mechanics.

 > ~*“Based on the mathematical principles of Truchet tiles, two modular segments can be combined in a myriad of different ways.
-It is possible to create various wave patterns, knot designs, complex repeating patterns or fill space in an apparently random fashion.
+It is possible to create various wave patterns, knot designs, complex repeating patterns, or fill space in a random fashion.
 (McLachlan 2017).”*~

 <f-link to="https://lynnemaclachlan.co.uk/">lynnemaclachlan.co.uk</f-link>